1. How often should I get my driveway sealed?

 The only thing we ask is to have all cars removed from the driveway the morning of your appointment.

 We come prepared to take care of all the prep work for you.
-Our guys have a commercial grade line trimmer they will use to trim back the edges of the driveway and also clear away vegetation from cracks.
+Our guys have a commercial grade line trimmer they will use to trim back the edges of the driveway.
 We are also equipped with wire brushes to clear all the dirt and debris from the cracks and other areas on the driveway.
 Finally we have blowers that we use to insure nothing is left on the driveway before we begin to seal.
 Oil spots are pre-treated prior to sealing.
 If the stains are of significant size, they do have a chance to bleed through.
 You can use dish soap with degreaser and a rag to scrub the oil stains prior to our arrival to unsure the best outcome possible.

 6. My driveway has tons of cracks and is in rough shape.
 Will sealing it help?